 Investment decisions still remain to be the number one discussion point for many newly-established family offices.
 From specific financial requirements to decisions over whether an analyst is needed, investment decisions take up the majority of time and energy.
 It is almost commonplace for a billion euro investment organization to be run by just three people.

-Finding a way to professionalize organizational structures and operational processes are crucial to a family office’s long-term success and impact.
+Finding a way to professionalize organizational structures and operational processes is crucial to a family office’s long-term success and impact.
 We help family offices to decide how the organization should be structured, in which markets they should operate, what services should be supplied, and how.
-We further support the establishment of operational processes, from financial reporting, to establishment of KPI’s and OKR’s, to the communication between departments.
+We further support the establishment of operational processes, from financial reporting to the establishment of KPIs and OKRs, to the internal communication between wealth owners and departments.
 Through professionalizing operations which are agile and resilient, we enable family offices to be future fit.